darrengtan/ActiveRecordLite/README.md

 ![ActiveRecordLite Setup](images/ar_setup.png)

+Figure 1: How to set up ActiveRecord Lite

 * **Searchable**: Searchable is a module added to the SQLObject class to allow searching based on a specific attribute value.
   * `#where` returns an array of the records that match the given condition.